sipcapture/homer/README.md

 Contributions to our project are always welcome!
 If you intend to participate and help us improve HOMER, we kindly ask you to sign a CLA (Contributor License Agreement) and coordinate at best with the existing team via the [homer-dev](http://groups.google.com/group/homer-dev) mailing list.

-*(C) QXIP BV - Homer and webHomer are released under GNU AGPLv3 license*
+*(C) QXIP BV - Homer, webHomer and Captagent are released under GNU AGPLv3 license*

 If you use HOMER in production, please consider supporting us with a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=donation%40sipcapture%2eorg&lc=US&item_name=SIPCAPTURE&no_note=0&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest)